PedroArsuaga/javaGraphs/README.md

-# Java graph interface and implementatoin
+# Java graph interface and implementation

 Provides different kinds of graphs with their basic operations.